 Fort Worth’s Amon Carter Museum has three summer exhibits slated to entice visitors.
 In Our Own Words (through October 7) showcases 26 printed portraits of North Dakota Indian nations by Daniel Heyman and Lucy Ganje.
 The Theatrical Wild West (through October 7) explores how Western entertainment affected the U.S. visual culture.
 Hedda Sterne: Printed Variations (through Jan.
 27, 2019) features work of the noted avant-garde artist.

 The Modern is one of my favorite museums because it consistently presents engaging and thought-provoking exhibits.
 Its latest, Takashi Murakami: The Octopus Eats its Own Leg, is another example of the museum taking chances and opening up new worlds for visitors.
 Murakami’s art ranges from abstract to anime to pop art—straddling the avant-garde and commercial worlds.
 This exciting exhibit runs through September 16.

 Plano’s Interurban Railway Museum offers visitors several interactive exhibits on electricity, science and Plano’s history.
 Speaking of history, the museum has completely rewritten its Plano History exhibit to include Native American history and expand its timeline to include the population increase the city experienced after the 1960s.
-Growing Pains: Plano’s Journey from Prairies to Prosperity runs until August 31.
+Growing Plains: Plano’s Journey from Prairies to Prosperity runs until August 31.